 Baking with Einkorn wheat flour is becoming more popular as people learn about the benefits of this ancient grain.
 Einkorn flour bread has a nutty flavor and a slightly denser texture than bread made with modern wheat.

-Despite its numerous benefits, there is a learning curve when switching to Einkorn.
-For the past few years, I have been perfecting my family’s favorite recipes for Einkorn flour.
-I share my best tips and recipes with you so that you don’t need to waste time and money on trial and error.
+Despite its numerous benefits, switching to Einkorn involves a learning curve.
+For the past few years, I have perfected my family’s favorite recipes to Einkorn flour.
+I share my best tips and recipes with you so you don’t need to waste time and money on trial and error.

 Einkorn Bread Recipe